Random | Best Random Tools

 The lantern sharks are a species that are rarely seen.
 In fact, they enjoy living in the furthest depths of the ocean’s dark waters.
 Lantern sharks have the amazing ability to glow in the dark and appear invisible to predators below them.
 When they light up, they let off a soft, luminous glow that is produced by organs called photophores.
 Researchers believe the sharks may be glowing to attract a mate and to ward off or hide from predators.

-• Sharks Can Sense Blood In The Water Over Half A Mile Away on Random Fascinating Facts About Sharks That Most People Don't Know
+• Some Sharks Can Heat Up Their Eyeballs To See Better on Random Fascinating Facts About Sharks That Most People Don't Know

 New Random Displays Display All By Ranking